secretstartups/handbook/group-conversations/index.html.md

 #### Presentation

 Use presentations to document everything people should know about your group.
-These presentations are for attendees to review and generate questions from for the call.
-You can also record and upload a [YouTube video](/handbook/marketing/marketing-operations/youtube/) to walk through the 1-3 topics or highlights that are most relevant cross-functionally (optional, but recommended).
+We suggest that the slides start with the top 1-3 highlights or top of mind updates that are relevant across functions, followed by additional information.
+These presentations are for attendees to review and generate questions from for the call, and attendees will often have [low context](https://about.gitlab.com/company/culture/all-remote/effective-communication/#understanding-low-context-communication) around your function or team.

+ou can also record and upload a [YouTube video](/handbook/marketing/marketing-operations/youtube/) if there is additional context that would be beneficial to supplement with the slides.

 Functions with Key Reviews should not create a new deck for a Group Conversation but should use their [Key Review deck](/handbook/key-review/#group-conversations-and-key-review-metrics) for the Group Conversation.